The 20 Best Light Chain Deposition Disease (LCDD) Doctors Near Me in New York, US

 English

-Victor Jimenez-Zepeda is a Hematologist Oncology provider in New York, New York.
+Victor Jimenez-Zepeda is a Hematologist Oncology provider practicing medicine in New York, New York.
 Dr. Jimenez-Zepeda is rated as a Distinguished provider by MediFind in the treatment of Light Chain Deposition Disease (LCDD).
-His top areas of expertise are Multiple Myeloma, Primary Amyloidosis, Light Chain Deposition Disease (LCDD), Monoclonal Gammopathy of Undetermined Significance (MGUS), and Bone Marrow Transplant.
+He is also highly rated in 7 other conditions, according to our data.
+His clinical expertise encompasses Multiple Myeloma, Primary Amyloidosis, Light Chain Deposition Disease (LCDD), Monoclonal Gammopathy of Undetermined Significance (MGUS), and Bone Marrow Transplant.

 Experienced in Light Chain Deposition Disease (LCDD)